Library Instruction Update

 The Library Instruction Update is a regular series of presentations held for librarians involved in the WSU Libraries Instruction Program.
 The Update provides a forum in which library employees can learn about and discuss issues related to library instruction and information literacy.
 The Library Instruction Update is held twice a year.

-We hope to have members of the WSU's Office of Teaching and Assessment speak about information literacy assessment efforts across campus - coming Spring 2014...
+We hope to have members of the Spokane Community College system come and speak to us about their information literacy instruction efforts - coming Spring 2014...

 Past Update Programs